ImperialCollegeLondon/RCDS-plotting-in-python-with-matplotlib/README.md

 ### Packages

-If you intend to downalod the course materials and use them locally,, install the following packages in your Python environment before you attend/begin self-studying the course:
+If you intend to downalod the course materials and use them locally, install the following packages in your Python environment before you attend/begin self-studying the course:

 * matplotlib
 * numpy